chunpu/min-log/readme.md

 ![browser_console](https://user-images.githubusercontent.com/4565306/31819867-43e78e34-b564-11e7-9ad4-1877c97a3660.png)

+Better Logger with Custom Level and Outputer Taking over the original console

-Debug module for browsers which can Display on page or in Console, for Phone and old IE debugging
+Support All Browsers which can Display on page or in Console, for Phone and old IE debugging, support wechat miniprogram

 [Example page](http://chunpu.github.io/min-log/example)